derwiath/git-p4son/README.md

 This way you can use the familiar local git development flow even though you are working on a project where perforce is used for source control.

-The idea is to have a `main` git branch that is kept in sync with the a branch of a Perforce depot.
+The idea is to have a `main` git branch that is kept in sync with a branch of a Perforce depot.
 From `main` you branch out into feature branches, where you do local changes and rebase on `main` whenever it is updated.